keith-oak/unifiedcatalogpy/README.md

 ---

+### Custom Attributes (preview)

+Custom attributes are admin-defined, attributes that can be applied to add additional metadata to business concepts in the Unified Catalog.

+> [!WARNING]
+> You cannot interact with Custom Attributes through this library yet.

+---

 ### Requests

 If you discover a data product in the catalog that you would like to access, you can request access directly through Microsoft Purview.
 The request triggers a workflow requesting that the owners of the data resource grant you access to the data product.
 [Learn more](https://learn.microsoft.com/en-us/purview/unified-catalog-access-policies)

 > [!WARNING]
 > You cannot interact with Requests through this library yet.
 This is work in progress.
+A pull request to add this functionality is welcome.

 #### Create a Request